 Timm Biery hits Remo Heads on Premier Drums and various metallic instruments with Pro-Mark and Vic Firth Sticks

-That statement, in one form or another, has appeared on virtually every album I’ve done.
+That statement, in one form or another, has appeared on virtually every album I’ve done since 1994.
 Over the years, little things have changed from project to project, artist to artist, but they have remained fairly consistent.
 I get a lot of questions about what I use and why I use it.
 Hopefully, the info on this page will answer those questions in far greater detail than I can provide with individual responses.
 If, after reading this page, you still have specific questions relating to my kit or why I chose a certain thing in a particular situation, send me an email.
 I’ll be happy to answer to the best of my memory.

 In 1994, I made the move to Premier Drums.
 I think it was a great decision.
-In my humble opinion, Premier some of the best drums you can find today.
+In my humble opinion, Premier builds some of the best drums you can find today.
 And their products just keep getting better!
 Over the past several years, I’ve changed my set up a bit to allow me to move in some different musical directions.
 My main studio kit is from the Signia series, circa 1994.
 Here’s a diagram outlining the current configuration I’m using...

 - 18x20 or 18x22 Kick

 - 5.5x14 Signia maple snare (wood hoops)

 - 7x13 Modern Classic maple snare

 - 14x14 Floor Tom

 - 16x18 Floor Tom

 I began an association with Istanbul Mehmet in late 2007 which ended late in 2015.
 My search for more unique sounds has led me to look elsewhere.
 And while I’m grateful for the support I received from the folks at I.M., their focus has diverged from mine significantly.
 They make absolutely beautiful instruments, many of which I still use, and I urge you to include them in your list of manufacturers to check out if you’re searching to modify or update your rig.